nand-n/gopher/README.md

 An Interface isn go defines a method set and any type whose method set is superset of the interface's method set is considered to implement that interface.

 A crucial thing to remember is that in GO, if you define a method with a pointer reciever , the method is only int he method set of pointer type .
 Tlhis is important int he context of interfaces b/c if an interface requires a method that's defined on the pointer (not the value) then you can use a pointer to that type to satisfy these interface, not a value of the type.

+# Gemerics

+Will help us achive the dry prenciples , by alowing us to define dynamic type.